NinerXrayBravoTwoTwo/MassEnergyUnits/README-original.md

 You want: nagasaki
         63 PJ = 684.42552 nagasaki
 ```
  An hour is 670 million miles.
 Distance and time are measured in the same units.
-They are equivelent.
+They are equivalent.
 Seconds are actually VERY SLOW.
 There is a lot of time in a second.
 ```
 You have: hour
 You want: kmiles